Zglad-Creator/Respectful_Residents/README.md

     git push origin feature-branch
     ```
 5. Open a **Pull Request** to merge your changes back into the original repository.

-For more detailed instructions on contributing, check out our [Contributing Guide](CONTRIBUTING.md).
-(You can create this file with contribution guidelines.)

 ---